|Title:||Linguistic Quality Assurance - Linguistic Quality Control|

-LQA includes a lot of upstream work: source optimization (including translatability assessment, creation of style guides and glossaries, drawing up translation and adaptation guidelines, locking non-translatable content), design of monitoring tools, workflow preparation. cApStAn acts LQA Consultant in many large scale multilingual projects.
+LQA involves upstream work, e.g. source optimization (including translatability assessment, creation of style guides and glossaries, production of translation and adaptation guidelines, locking non-translatable content), design of monitoring tools, or workflow preparation. cApStAn acts LQA Consultant in large scale multilingual projects such as OECD/PISA.

-LQC occurs after the translation, which is why we refer to downstream work: the key word here is translation verification.
+LQC occurs after the translation, i.e. downstream.
+A key word here is translation verification.

 cApStAn develops verification procedures in collaboration with researchers and with the client.
-Verifiers are trained to implement cApStAn's procedures and document their verification work in a standardised manner.
+Verifiers are trained to implement cApStAn's procedures and document their verification work (i) in English; (ii) in a standardised manner.

-Validated materials are delivered together with verification reports in which corrections and suggestions are recorded.
+Validated materials are delivered together with verification reports in which interventions are recorded.
 These can be discussed with the translation teams and with the client during a post-verification final check procedure.

 "The original is unfaithful to the translation."